THE CORNBREAD LAB MANUAL

 1 cup shredded cheddar cheese or cooked sausage, optional

 Heat up the waffle iron and spray generously with non-stick cooking spray.
 Break the egg in a medium mixing bowl, if using.
 Stir in the oil and the milk until well blended.
 Stir in the cornmeal mix, adding enough water to make a nice creamy, pourable batter.
 Feel free to stir in other ingredients like a cup of shredded cheddar cheese, crumbled cooked bacon or sausage, chopped green chilies, corn kernels, bits of red bell pepper, or some cracked black pepper.
-Spoon the batter over hot waffle iron spreading it out gently.
+Spoon the batter over a hot waffle iron spreading it out gently.
 Cook until dark golden brown.
 Makes 8 squares (two big waffles) in a typical waffle iron.

 Spoonbread with Parmesan and Black Pepper